This day, too, is a poem

 The messiah closed her eyes and let the receiver drift.

-the nettlesting of a palpable coming end, wishing
+for the nettle sting of a coming end

 promising amulets dangling by horsehair from limb.